-If you’re trying to install a software package and find that yum is giving the error “yum command not found”, there are a few things going on.
+If you’re trying to install a software package and find that yum is giving the error “yum command not found,” a few things are happening.
 One possibility is the application has been uninstalled from your system.

-Another option could be the installation of the package was never successful in the first place or something happened during its setup process which resulted in it being deleted from your system.
+Another option could be that the package installation was never successful in the first place or something happened during its setup process, which resulted in it being deleted from your system.

 In this blog article, we will look at how to find out what’s wrong and fix it.